 Falkenstein Castle

 Falkenstein Castle can be seen from afar.
-The granite rock on which it stands rises about 60 metres above the valley.
+The granite rock on which it stands rises around 60 metres above the valley.
 The castle was built between 1050 and 1148 by the Counts of Bogen.

 Burgstraße